Dennis Miller: Los Angeles

-In Los Angeles, Leno was a big influence on Miller, as he was to many upcoming comedians in the area at the time.
+In Los Angeles, Leno was a big influence on Miller, as he was to many up and coming comedians in the area at the time.
 Young comedians gathered at Leno's home late at night and he offered critiques with humorous, biting wit.
 Leno also taped television appearances of his group and showed them during such sessions while offering more humorous critiques.
 Miller later fondly recalled the time, saying it was like "sitting at his knee, querying Yoda".

 Miller appeared on Star Search, where he lost out to fellow comedian Sinbad after the two tied on judges' scores; Sinbad won with a higher studio-audience approval rating.
 Miller made his first appearance on Late Night with David Letterman on June 24, 1985 (other guests were Phil Collins and María Conchita Alonso).

 Saturday Night Live

+Audition

-Miller's big break came in 1985, when he was discovered by Lorne Michaels at The Comedy Store.
+In 1985, Miller was discovered by Lorne Michaels at The Comedy Store.
 Miller subsequently auditioned for SNL in Los Angeles, and did well enough for a second audition at Times Square in New York.
 About 70 people watched this second audition—this was most of the show's staff along with Lorne Michaels, Paul Simon, and Dan Aykroyd.
 Miller walked into a well-lit room and was told "Go ahead, you have eight minutes, Dennis."

 After the New York audition he went to dinner with Michaels and Jack Nicholson.
 Miller felt that this was just another aspect of his audition, to see if he could handle himself around famous people, so he "just sat there quietly".
+Miller later recalled the conclusion of the meeting with Michaels: "He looked at me and goes, 'Would you like to do my newscast?'.
+And I said, 'Yeah, I would', and he said, 'Well, I'll see you tomorrow'.
+And then I walked out.
+And I remember thinking, 'My life has just changed.'"